We are a tuition-free, public charter school and receive per pupil funding from the State of Michigan, just as every other public school does.

 Open enrollment occurs annually.
 Class sizes are limited, which sometimes means students new to the school may be put into a lottery if there are more applicants than spots available in particular grades at the close of the Open Enrollment Period.
 When a lottery is necessary, applicants are randomly drawn and the remaining applicants will be randomly selected to be placed on a wait list for the particular grade.

-NEW STUDENTS must complete an enrollment application.
-The current Open Enrollment Period began on September 4, 2018, and closed on February 28, 2019.
-If a lottery was needed for any given grade, the lottery would have occurred in early March 2019.
-Please note that applications for new students continue to be accepted after the February 28, 2019 period, and these students are either accepted into a class that has available space, or waitlisted in the order of receipt if a class is full.
+Open Enrollment for 2021-2022 School Year Open Enrollment Period begins on September 9, 2020, and closed on February 26, 2021.
+If a lottery was needed for any given grade, the lottery would have occurred in early March 2021.
+Please note that applications for new students continue to be accepted after the February 26, 2021 period, and these students are either accepted into a class that has available space, or wait listed in the order of receipt if a class is full.

 Applications for new students and re-enrolling students are available in the following locations: